 - Our top tip: A lot of student visas, such as those in Australia, not only permit international students to work up to a certain amount of hours while in school but also grant a visa to stick around for a year after graduating to work full time.
 Once you're working full-time somewhere or even have a reference from a company in the country, you're in the perfect position to find sponsorship to stay on a working visa.

 United States citizens may find work in these popular destinations:

 If you are from a country outside of the US, there are popular countries and industries for you, too!
 For example, Indian citizens can search for jobs in these countries in these popular industries:

 Step 2.
 Send an application tailored to your destination country

 Once you find a position that you know you're right for, start applying.
 Easy as that, right?

 Even if you speak the same language as the country where you're applying for jobs, not everything runs that same way or is called the same name, so you have to do some research to make sure your application is on their terms.
 Otherwise, your application will go straight to the bottom of the pile.

-Further, make sure they have every means of contacting you and a way to contact your references other than by phone.
-Include email addresses, phone numbers and sign up for Skype, so you're prepared to do an interview online whenever that company contacts you.
+- Add the country's popular contact methods.
+Include email addresses, and phone numbers and sign up for Whatsapp, Zoom, and Skype, so you're prepared to do an interview online whenever that company contacts you.